 This powerful tool is yet simple and easy to use, designed to help clearing the unwanted data from the Windows Registry while ensuring that the important entries are left untouched.

-Before actually cleaning anything, as an additional safety measure, the tool will suggest you to first Backup your Registry data in order to avoid any problems in returning to the current version, in case later needed.
-We also included methods of instructing the software not to touch the Registry files of any critical system software like your favorite firewall, antivirus, backup software or server software.
+Before actually cleaning anything, as an additional safety measure, the tool will suggest you to first Backup your data before you begin in order to avoid any problems in returning to the current version – in case later needed.
+We also included methods of instructing the software not to touch the Registry files of any critical system software like your favorite firewall, antivirus, backup software, or server software.

 The level of aggressiveness can also be set in the software before clicking the start button.
 There is also an ‘Ignore Words’ feature which can be used to tell the tool to skip any data matching your specific search words.